 You will see one of the following screens if there are no diagnostic trouble codes (DTCs) to display.
 You may need to scroll down to see the complete status.

-If there are DTCs, you will see a screen similar to the example below, which also has a button to Clear Codes.
+If there are DTCs, you will see a screen similar to the example below.
+Tap the forward arrow (>) for a DTC to open a screen with more information.

 Warning: You should only clear codes with the ignition ON and the engine OFF.
 You should never try to clear codes with the engine running.